Help support student travel and awards by donating to the Planetary Geology Division of GSA!

 Graduate and Undergraduate students may submit abstracts for consideration of the award to the annual LPSC.
 The student must be first author on the abstract and must be enrolled in a U.S. institution.
 In order to apply, the student must complete the application form found here on the Planetary Geology Division website (see below), and the form must be signed by the research advisor and emailed or faxed to LPI.
 Instructions and links to the form may be found on the LPSC registration website and on the Planetary Geology Division website.

-The application deadline for the Dwornik Award is January 7, 2015.
-If you have any questions, please contact the PGD 2nd Vice-Chair, James Wray (firstname.lastname@example.org).
+The application deadline for the Dwornik Award is January 13, 2016, which is the day after LPSC abstracts are due.
+If you have any questions, please contact the PGD 2nd Vice-Chair, Bradley Thomson (firstname.lastname@example.org).

 The awards are open to all students who are currently enrolled in a U.S. institution, at any degree level in the field of planetary geosciences.
 Recent graduates, pre-college students, and postdoctoral fellows are not eligible.
 Students who have previously won a "best presentation" award as a graduate student are not eligible to compete again in either category.
 Students who have won a "best presentation" award as an undergraduate are not eligible to compete again in either category as an undergraduate but are eligible to compete in either category as a graduate student.
 Students who have won honorable mention award(s) as either a graduate or undergraduate student in either category are eligible to compete again.